+ш please log out and log back in as RenderUser .
+If not,

 Install Microsoft Office.

 Run Word and activate Office via an email address or product key.
 If activation is not successful, Office file rendering will fail.

-Configure Outlook for a profile without an email:

-- Hold the Windows key and press R to open the Run window, enter the command outlook.exe /pim NoEmail and click OK. - After Outlook creates the necessary files and opens, exit Outlook. - Hold the Windows key and press R to open the Run window, enter the command outlook.exe /profiles and click OK. - Once the Choose Profile dialog is displayed: - Select the NoEmail profile in the Profile Name drop down. - Click Options >>. - Check Set as default profile and click OK. - After Outlook opens, exit Outlook.
+Configure Outlook for a profile without an email: Hold the Windows key and press R to open the Run window, enter the command outlook.exe /pim NoEmail and click OK.
+After Outlook creates the necessary files and opens, exit Outlook.
+Hold the Windows key and press R to open the Run window, enter the command outlook.exe /profiles and click OK.
+Once the Choose Profile dialog is displayed:

+After Outlook opens, exit Outlook.

-П Run Outlook normally to see that it starts without any prompts and then exit the product.
+Run Outlook normally to see that it starts without any prompts and then exit the product.

 Run Excel and then exit the product.

 Run PowerPoint and then exit the product.

 Run Publisher and then exit the product.